What is customer churn risk?

 This platform is excellent for heatmaps and session recordings to identify friction.

 Hotjar works both on web pages and inside the app.
-You can use its session recordings to see pages customers visit the most on your platform, features they love engaging with, etc. It can also show you rage clicks that result from bad UX or the customer not being on the happy path.
+You can use its session recordings to see the pages customers visit the most on your platform, features they love engaging with, etc. It can also show you rage clicks that result from bad UX or the customer not being on the happy path.

 How can all these help to reduce churn?